SuminizZ/SuminizZ.github.io/_posts/papers/gnn/2023-07-23-graph_embedding_1.md

 - Up until now, I've examined two graph embedding methods based on random walks: DeepWalk and node2vec, which are considered relatively early in the field.

-- The next post will adress two different graph embedding approaches, SDNE and Graph2Vec, which do not rely on random walk algorithms.
+- Next posts will adress different types of graph embedding approaches, SDNE, GraphSAGE, and GAT, which do not rely on random walk algorithms.